 The School of Psychology encourages students in psychology classes to participate on a voluntary basis in studies authorized by the School.
-The subject pool is comprised of undergraduate students who volunteer for research studies in exchange for course credit (with the participation of their instructors) or for money.
+The subject pool is comprised of undergraduate students who volunteer for research studies in exchange for course credit (with the participation of their instructors) or for pay.
 As specified above, all studies requiring human subjects must be approved by the Georgia Tech IRB, whether they are recruited from the School of Psychology subject pool or from outside the Institute (e.g., older subjects recruited from the community for Cognitive Aging studies).
-Note: A database of potential subjects for aging studies is maintained by the Cognitive Aging Faculty.